THA logo

 As an external admin, replace our server's address by whatever your server's is.
 That's the bare minimum, you better have a real (full) configuration file.

-You may get some suggestions from the
+You may get some suggestions from the NTP cookbook of the University of Michigan.

 Internal clients may also use the campus NTP broadcast service.
+To get the necessary authentication keys you have to contact the operator of this service.

 MS Windows